Hendrie Valley Birding © John Hassell

 About

 Community science is a term used to describe public participation in science.
-The number and types of community science projects across the province continues to grow and provides people of all ages and abilities with the opportunity to contribute to key nature conservation projects in their community.
+The number and types of community science projects across the province continues to grow.
+It provides people of all ages and abilities with the opportunity to contribute to key nature conservation projects in their community.

-Our Community Science Program relies on nature enthusiasts like you to help us better understand the wild species and wild spaces across the province.
+Our Community Science Program relies on nature enthusiasts to help us better understand the wild species and wild spaces across the province.

-Your observations of wild plants and animals help to identify and monitor populations, and track species distributions and spatial trends, over time.
-This knowledge strengthens our conservation efforts.
+Your observations of wild plants and animals help to identify and monitor populations, and track species distributions and spatial trends over time.
+This knowledge strengthens conservation.

 Ontario Reptile and Amphibian Atlas